Divorce lawyers and expert family law advice in South West London

 All our solicitors aim to reach a negotiated settlement wherever possible but are also very experienced in guiding clients through contested court proceedings, including representation at court.

-Getting divorced usually takes between four to six months.
-In most cases, it is a paper process and there will be no need for you or your spouse to attend court.
-Either party can apply for a divorce.
-The process begins by sending a divorce petition to the court together with the court fee.
-The petitioner is the person who makes the application and the respondent is the other party.
+Getting divorced usually takes approximately six to eight months, although timescales can vary.
+In most cases it is a paper process and there will be no need for you or your spouse to attend court.
+Either party can apply for a divorce and applications can also be made jointly.

-For an uncontested divorce the fee will be in the region of £1,000, plus VAT, and the court fee of £593 to include preparing the divorce petition and progressing the application to decree absolute.
-If the proceedings are defended or if your spouse attempts to evade service, or if there are other complications, the fee may increase.
+For an uncontested divorce the fee will be in the region of £600, plus VAT, and the court fee of £612 to include preparing the divorce application and progressing the matter to final order.
+If there are complications, if your spouse does not engage or if there are service issues, the fee may increase.

 The costs of resolving the finances and child arrangements will depend on the complexity of the case and the stage at which an agreement is reached.
 For more detailed information on our fees please contact us to arrange an initial meeting.